JulianG/juliangaramendy.dev/content/pages/work/index.md

 ----

 I started my career as a front-end developer at **CyberJuegos.com** during the dot-com bubble, building web pages using HTML, CSS, and some ASP.
-Later on I was involved in game development in Macromedia Shockwave.
+Later on, I was involved in game development in Macromedia Shockwave.